Bennie Fowler: New Orleans Saints

 Fowler signed with the New Orleans Saints on August 3, 2020.
-He was released on September 5, 2020 and signed to the practice squad the next day.
+He was released on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on September 12 in advance of the week 1 game against the Tampa Bay Buccaneers.
 He recovered a muffed kickoff lost by Mike Edwards in the game, and reverted to the practice squad the day after.
 He was elevated again on September 21 for the week 2 game against the Las Vegas Raiders, and reverted to the practice squad again following the game.
 He was promoted to the active roster on September 26, 2020.
-He was placed on injured reserve on October 23, 2020 after undergoing shoulder surgery.
+He was placed on injured reserve on October 23, 2020, after undergoing shoulder surgery.
+He appeared in five games in the 2020 season.

 San Francisco 49ers

 On May 21, 2021, Fowler signed with the San Francisco 49ers.
 He was released on July 31, 2021.

 NFL career statistics

 Personal life

 Bennie Fowler is the son of Bennie Fowler Jr. and Teresa Gueyser.
 He has a younger brother, Chris Fowler, who played basketball at Central Michigan University.
-He also has a younger sister who played basketball at Barry University.
+He also has a younger sister who played volleyball at Florida Southern.
 He is also longtime friends with Golden State Warriors power forward Draymond Green, who also attended Michigan State.

+On April 10, 2025, it was announced that Fowler would be joining the DNVR Broncos podcast following the departure of previous host Todd Davis to join the Broncos' coaching staff.